Projects

 Women Translating Women

 This project aims to share stories by women written across languages in India.
-We will be commissioning a total of twelve books for translation over two 12-month-long cycles.
+We are commissioning a total of twelve books for translation over two 12-month-long cycles.
 Supported by the Susham Bedi Memorial Fund, the selected works will be translated by women translators, exploring the multiple spaces inhabited by women in diverse contexts.